bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 .. _userguide_data_linked_selection_with_filtering:

-Linked selection with filtered data
+Linked Selection with Filtered Data
 -----------------------------------

 With the ability to specify a subset of data to be used for each glyph renderer, it is